darumous1301/The-Syntax-of-Crimes-Pandoras-Protocol/README.md

 ```

 **Implementation in Project:**
-- Private instance variables in all data classes
+- Used private attributes in Case to protect internal data.
-- Public getter/setter methods with validation
+- Every case (Poet, Chemistry Lab, etc.) inherits these protected fields and accesses them through methods.
 ---

 ## 2️⃣ Inheritance